|◄ JULY ►|

 ▲Sunday, July 2

-Jul 2: The Defense Department releases its first casualty list of the Korean war.
+Jul 2: Korean War: Pentagon releases first casualty list.
+The Defense Department releases its first casualty list of the Korean war.
 Named are eleven Army officers and enlisted men who were killed when their C-54 transport plane crashed en route from Japan to Korea on June 30.
 The eleven named are among a total of twenty-three killed in the crash, including the crew of five Air Force personnel.
 The rest of the names will be released during the week after their families are notified.

-Jul 2: For the first time in American history, there is no Cavalry in the U.S. Army.
+Jul 2: U.S Army’s Cavalry is no more.
+For the first time in American history, there is no Cavalry in the U.S. Army.
 The Army Reorganization Act of 1950 goes into effect, and the Cavalry branch now becomes the Armor branch.
 Individual units in the armored and, later, aviation units in the Army will continue to carry Cavalry designations and traditions.
+The most famous unit to retain the Cavalry designation will be the 1st Cavalry Division, which will eventually play prominent roles in the Korean War.

 ▲Monday, July 3

-Jul 3: Four Korean People’s Army (KPA) tank-led columns strike southward and eastward from the captured South Korean capital of Seoul and take the town of Suwon and its airfield.
+Jul 3: Korean War: Suwan falls, Australian Air Force joins the fight, first U.S. ground troops arrive, Four Korean People’s Army (KPA) tank-led columns strike southward and eastward from the captured South Korean capital of Seoul and take the town of Suwon and its airfield.
 Four Yak fighters, bearing the red Soviet Star, are spotted strafing Suwan’s airfield.
 It is not known if the pilots are Soviets or North Korean.
 Officials speculate that the planes may have been rushed to North Korea and pressed into service by the KPA before the markings could be changed.
-In the central corridor, the KPA reaches the outskirts of Wonju, their progress slowed fierce resistance from a still largely-intact ROK division.
+In the central corridor, the KPA reaches the outskirts of Wonju, their progress slowed by fierce resistance from a still largely-intact ROK division.
 The North Korean government is so frustrated at the central corridor’s slow pace that they relieve the division commander of his command.
 KPA forces on the east coast press southward toward Samchok (Samcheok).
 Australian Air Force fighters engage in action for the first time when they accompany American Superfortresses on bombing runs to Yonpo air base and Pyongyang, which fliers find to be lightly defended.
 U.S. ground troops arriving from the port of Pusan (Busan) are sent by railroad to Taejon (Daejeon).
 The next day, they will be rushed up to the front just south of Suwan.

-Jul 3: President Harry Truman signs the Puerto Rico Federal Relations Act into law, which offers Puerto Rico the decision of whether it should become a “Free Associated State” of the United States.
+Jul 3: Puerto Rico to become “Free Associated State.”
+President Harry Truman signs the Puerto Rico Federal Relations Act into law, which offers Puerto Rico the decision of whether it should become a “Free Associated State” of the United States.
 The new designation falls far short of statehood, but it will allow the territory to organize a constitutional convention to write a new constitution, which would be subject to the approval of Congress.
 Under the law, Puerto Rico is to hold a referendum to determine whether the people of Puerto Rico will accept or reject the territory’s new status.
-Puerto Rico residents, who are full U.S. citizens, only received the right to elect their own governor in 1948.
-Until then, the governor had been appointed by the President.
-He still retains the right to appoint the territory’s auditor and Supreme Court judges.
-Under the new law, Puerto Ricans will allow Puerto Ricans the right to select those office holders also.
+Puerto Rico residents, who are full U.S. citizens, only received the right to elect their own governor two years ago.
+Before then, the governor had been appointed by the President.
+The President still retains the right to appoint the territory’s auditor and Supreme Court judges.
+Under the new law, Puerto Ricans will have the right to select those office holders also.
 The law had passed the Senate unanimously and the House with only one dissension.
 That “no” vote came from Rep. Vito Marcantonio (Am Labor-NY), whose East Harlem district includes a large number of Puerto Rican residents.
 Marcantonio opposes the bill because it does not offer Puerto Rico the option of full independence.
 A 1948 law in Puerto Rico, called the Gag Law, makes it a felony to advocate full independence.
 It even makes it a felony to own or display the Puerto Rican flag, even in the privacy of one’s own home.
 The American flag is the only flag permitted on the island.
 That law makes it virtually impossible for Puerto Ricans living in the territory who want independence to make their case for it.

 ▲Tuesday, July 4